zspratt21/jb-dev-assessment/README.md

 - NodeJS(optional: for running the scripts in package.json)
 - Docker & Docker Compose

+## Features
+- Redis for caching and queueing jobs
+- Mailpit for catching emails
+- Sentry integration

 ## Installation and Setup
 1. Begin by cloning this repository with git or an IDE of your choice
 2. Run `composer install`